Frequently Asked Questions

 Are people receiving Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) subject to the new rules?

-No. If you receive SSI or SSDI disability payments, you do not have to follow the community engagement requirements.
-People with disabilities do not have to meet the new requirements.
+No. If you receive SSI or SSDI disability payments, you do not have to follow the community engagement requirement.
+People with disabilities do not have to meet the new requirement.

-How do I show I meet the community engagement requirements or have an exclusion?
+How do I show I meet the community engagement requirement or have an exclusion?

 DPHHS has a verification matrix that shows what proof is needed for each qualifying activity and exclusion.
 You will need to provide documents or other proof needed to verify the specific activities and exclusions that apply to you.
-You can see the verification matrix for more information.
+Please reference the verification matrix for additional information.

 How often do I need to show verification of community engagement activities or exclusion from those activities?